Ferahijazi/Ferahijazi.github.io/_posts/2022-06-07-pcb_design.markdown

 title:  PCB Design
 date:   2022-06-07
 image:
-tags:   PCB Kicad
+tags:   PCB KiCad

 ---

 **Defining Goals** :

-* Make a PCB board using Kicad
+* Make a PCB board using KiCad
 * Play around with the design to make it look more expressive, shaped like a cat for example

 ---